 Today, improvements in market price transparency are well underway.
-Working with a broad spectrum of industry groups under the leadership of the Government Finance Officers' Association, the SEC crafted a framework for secondary market disclosure through the amendments to rule 15c2-12.
+Working with a broad spectrum of industry groups that included the NFMA, the SEC crafted a framework for secondary market disclosure through the amendments to rule 15c2-12.
 These measures went fully into effect this past January first.
+I thank you for your role in these initiatives.
+Many of you led the way on such issues as disclosure of developer information in land-based transactions.
+These are not simple matters to resolve, but your efforts are leading to improvements in disclosure for the marketplace.

-In addition, a private initiative was undertaken by the Public Securities Association to make selected trade and price information available to the public on a regular basis.
+In addition to our new rules, a private initiative was undertaken by the Public Securities Association to make selected trade and price information available to the public on a regular basis.
 We now need to bring to a completion the plan of the Municipal Securities Rulemaking Board to make same-day price reporting of retail trades a reality.

-Other problems were waiting in line to be addressed.
+Poor disclosure was not the only problem in the muni market when I arrived at the Commission.
 In my years in the securities industry, I had found myself attending too many fundraisers for candidates I didn't know, seeking office in places I didn't live.
 At the time I was sworn in, young people entering the municipal securities business were still learning the pernicious practice of "pay-to-play," in which political campaign contributions open the door to underwriting business.